 Mind Shift – Another app created by cognitive behavioral therapists, focused on reducing anxiety.
 Report and track your symptoms, use their guided calming tools, and catch thinking distortions using their tools. [link]

 Super Better – Recover from illness or injury!
-Super Better lets you be the hero in the game of you recovery, and through the game you gain points from doing things that will help that.
+Super Better lets you be the hero in the game of your recovery, and through the game, you gain points from doing things that will help that.
 The concept is ingenious, and gamifying your life can inject any chronic illness with humor, playfulness, community, and make it feel a lot more manageable.
 How handy that those all build resilience, grit, and keep players motivated!
 It’s backed by science and is pretty brilliant. [link]

 Sleep Cycle – If you’re not getting enough sleep, you’re not going to feel alright- never mind feeling better if you’re sick!
 Sleep is crucial to reducing symptoms of anxiety and depression, so I started tracking mine and making sure I was getting quality sleep.
 Turns out, I wasn’t!
 Now with concrete data, I can make sure I’m well rested and in the best possible position for what any day brings. [link]

 Way Of Life – Way of Life is a habit tracking and creation app that I love.
 I used to keep this as a paper list, but the convenience of digital won out again.
-Way of life lets you create habits to make or break, and then prompts you to report in daily.
+Way of Life lets you create habits to make or break, and then prompts you to report in daily.
 When I stopped using Moodkit daily, I started using this to track the habits that make my life feel amazing over a week or so.
 I mark down which I accomplish, and am much better at remembering to prioritize these important areas of my life every week. [link]

 Insight Timer – Slowing down and taking time to sit with my thoughts so I know where my internal monologue is going on any given day is a huge help for me, and Insight timer is a simple app that lets me track my meditation practice.
 I love that it also has built-in guided meditations that you can listen to free when you want someone to guide you through the experience. [link]